 Formonthills Woodland is a mosaic of young planting, mature woodland and open ground, located in and around the north-western boundary of Glenrothes.
-It is important both for the diversity of its habitats and as an accessible green space close to houses.
+It is important both for the diversity of its habitats and also the range of marginal habitats created between adjacent areas.
 Rhind Hill is included within the site boundary, this being a high point in the local area, at 233m above sea level (a.s.l.), and the lowest point in the south west corner is approximately 140m a.s.l.